How to Open a Business Checking Account Online

 Is there a minimum deposit for online banks?

 That depends on the bank.
-Azlo, for example, brags that it doesn’t have a minimum deposit requirement.
+Some banks claim that they don’t have a minimum deposit requirement.
 But other online banks vary pretty widely.
-Small Business Bank requires just $5 to get started, while TIAA Bank requires a walloping $1,500 deposit (oof) to open a checking account.
+For instance, Small Business Bank requires just $5 to get started, while TIAA Bank requires a walloping $1,500 deposit (oof) to open a checking account.

 Do banks look at your personal credit score when you open a bank account?